 Tips

-Using the gauge as a visual countdown — The gauge jumps to 100% the moment you press start and drains to 0% as time runs out, giving an at-a-glance sense of how much time remains.
-While the timer is running, the gauge syncs every 30 seconds — on a typical 25-minute timer this is less than one LED-width per update and looks continuous in practice.
+Gauge sync – The gauge jumps to 100% the moment the timer starts and syncs every 30 seconds as time runs out.
+On a typical 25-minute timer this is less than one LED-width per update and looks continuous in practice.

-Long pressing from another bank — Long press cancel only fires when the timer bank is the active bank.
-This is intentional — long press on other banks is left free for custom actions.
-If you’re on a different bank and want to cancel, switch back to the timer bank first, then long press.
+Long pressing from another bank – Long press cancel only fires when the timer bank is the active bank.
+This is intentional – long press on other banks is left free for custom actions.
+Switch back to the timer bank first, then long press.

-Changing duration mid-session — Turning the knob while the timer is running or paused does nothing.
-To change the duration, switch to the timer bank, long press to cancel, then turn the knob to select a new time.
+Changing duration mid-session – Turning the knob while the timer is running or paused does nothing.
+To change the duration, long press to cancel, then turn the knob to select a new time.

-Pausing and resuming — Remaining time is stored in text.{suffix}_timer_end and survives HA restarts.
-If HA restarts while the timer is running and the stored end time has already passed, the gauge sync will detect this within 30 seconds of startup and trigger the finish sequence normally.
+Pausing and resuming – Remaining time is stored in text.{device_suffix}_timer_end and survives HA restarts.
+If HA restarts while the timer is running and the stored end time has already passed, the countdown sync will detect this within 30 seconds and trigger the finish sequence normally.

-Paused auto-cancel — If the timer is left paused for more than 15 minutes, it resets automatically: the gauge goes to 0 and timer_state returns to idle.
-This prevents the timer from being stuck in paused state indefinitely.
+Paused auto-cancel – If the timer is left paused for more than 15 minutes, it resets automatically and timer_state returns to idle.
+This prevents the timer from being stuck paused indefinitely.